-The Second Superseding Indictment charges that the offense alleged was committed "on or about" a certain date.
-Although it is necessary for the government to prove beyond a reasonable doubt that the offense was committed on a date reasonably near the date alleged in the Second Superseding Indictment, it is not necessary for the government to prove that the offense was committed precisely on the date charged.
+The Indictment charges that the offense alleged was committed "on or about" certain dates.
+Although it is necessary for the government to prove beyond a reasonable doubt that the offense was committed on dates reasonably near the dates alleged in the Indictment, it is not necessary for the government to prove that the offense was committed precisely on the dates charged.

 O'Malley, Grenig and Lee, Federal Jury Practice and Instructions, § 13.05, (5th ed.
-2000); Government's Proposed Jury Instruction No. 11 (modified).
+2000).

-It is not necessary for the government to prove that a defendant knew the precise nature of the controlled substance that he conspired to distribute or possess with the intent to distribute.
+It is not necessary for the government to prove that the Defendant knew the precise nature of the controlled substance that he conspired to distribute or conspired to possess with the intent to distribute.

-The government must prove beyond a reasonable doubt, however, that a defendant did know that some type of controlled substance was distributed or possessed with intent to distribute.
+The government must prove beyond a reasonable doubt, however, that the Defendant did know that some type of controlled substance was distributed or possessed with intent to distribute.

 Devitt, Blackmar, and O'Malley, Federal Jury Practice and Instructions, § 54.15 (4th ed.
-1992); Government's Proposed Instruction No. 9 (modified).
+1992).